kmeshavkin/rxmask/README.md

 * Allows to specify format for every symbol
 * Robust (test coverage using Cypress)

+## Example
+Playground will be provided later.
+For now you can see `example/example.html` in the project.

 ## How to install
 `npm install rxmask` or download `rxmask.js` file (rxmask.min.js with polyfills will be provided later).